 The water quality in Ma‘alaea Harbor is compromised by storm water and sediment run-off, as well as other pollution originating from land.
 This nearshore ocean pollution adversely impacts areas adjacent to the harbor that are important recreational swimming and surfing areas.
 The pollution also undermines the health of coral reefs and sea turtle feeding areas just outside the harbor.

 Reducing sediments and pollutants

-Maui Nui Marine Resource Council (MNMRC), an affiliate of Waterkeeper Alliance, is considering a pilot project to use oysters to help improve ocean water quality at the harbor, as part of an overall effort to reduce sediment and pollutants in the harbor.
+Maui Nui Marine Resource Council (MNMRC), an affiliate of Waterkeeper Alliance, is working on a proposed pilot project to use oysters to help improve ocean water quality at the harbor, as part of an overall effort to reduce sediment and pollutants in the harbor.